MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/add-webpage-render-list-records.md

 ---
-title: "Add a webpage to render a list of records on a portal in Dynamics 365 | MicrosoftDocs"
+title: "Add a webpage to render a list of records on a portal in Dynamics 365 for Customer Engagement | MicrosoftDocs"
 description: "Instructions to add and configure entity lists to render a list of records on a portal." ms.custom:
   - dyn365-portal